John Caradja: Early life and career

-According to various accounts, the Karatzas family originated in the Republic of Ragusa, the Beylik of Karaman, or the Despotate of Epirus.
-The name is Turkic and means "roe", being read by Romanian scholar Nicolae Iorga as an indication of the Karatzas' "Asiatic origin".
-Ioan's great-grandson, Constantin Jean Karadja, proposed that the first family was first attested in the 11th century when an Argyros Karatzas served the Byzantine Empire as Duke of Dyrrhachium.
-He sees this and other early Karatzas as Hellenized Pechenegs.
+According to various accounts, the Caradja family originated in the Republic of Ragusa, the Beylik of Karaman, or the Despotate of Epirus.
+The name is Turkic and means "roe", being read by Romanian scholar Nicolae Iorga as an indication of the Caradjas' "Asiatic origin".
+John's great-grandson, Constantin Jean Karadja, proposed that the first family was first attested in the 11th century when an Argyros Karatzas served the Byzantine Empire as Duke of Dyrrhachium.
+He sees him and other early Karatzas as Hellenized Pechenegs.
+Another historian, C. G. Patrinelis, sees the clan as probably Karamanlid.
 Supporting the Epirote or generically Greek hypothesis, authors such as Panagiotis Soutsos and Epaminonda Stamatiade believe that they acquired their aristocratic rank and surname while serving in the Crimean Khanate.
-The clan was attested within the Phanariote community during the mid 16th century; shortly after, their careers became intertwined with the history of the Danubian Principalities, Wallachia and Moldavia—both of which were tribute-paying vassals of the Ottomans.
+The clan was attested within the Phanariote community during the mid-16th century; shortly after, their careers became intertwined with the history of the Danubian Principalities, Wallachia and Moldavia—both of which were tribute-paying vassals of the Ottomans.
 In the 1560s, when one of Constantine Karatzas' daughters married an Ottoman potentate, Skarlatos "Iskerlet" Beylicci, she signalled the family's political ascent; a century later, Constantine's descendant, Costache Caragea, was serving as Postelnic in Moldavia.
 He is the common ancestor of all Wallachian Carageas.